onthecodepath/iOS-Interview-Questions/README.md

 - [Swift](https://github.com/onthecodepath/iOS-Interview-Questions#Swift)
     - What is the difference between var and let?
     - What is the difference between a struct and a class?
+    - What is the difference between implicit and explicit?
 - [Thread Management](https://github.com/onthecodepath/iOS-Interview-Questions#thread-management)
     - What is the difference between atomic and non-atomic synthesized properties?
     - What is the difference between a stack vs a heap?